 An evaluation of the design and effectiveness of the Company's disclosure controls and procedures was carried out under the supervision of the President and Chief Executive Officer and the Chief Financial Officer.
-Based on this evaluation, the President and Chief Executive Officer and the Chief Financial Officer concluded, as at January 31, 2023, that the Company's disclosure controls and procedures were effective.
+Based on this evaluation, the President and Chief Executive Officer and the Chief Financial Officer concluded, as of January 31, 2024, that the Company's disclosure controls and procedures were effective.